Talentora/talentora-webapp/tests/LOAD-TESTING.md

 - Less than 1% of requests fail
 - 95% of page loads complete in under 3 seconds
 - 95% of API calls respond within 200ms
+- 95% of bot/connect calls respond within 300ms
 - Overall error rate less than 5%

+## Testing LiveKit Token Generation

+The test suite includes specific tests for the `/api/bot/connect` endpoint, which is responsible for generating LiveKit tokens for video conferencing.
+This endpoint is critical for your application's core functionality and needs to handle multiple concurrent requests efficiently.

+The bot connection test:
+- Simulates 100 users requesting tokens simultaneously
+- Creates unique room and participant names for each request
+- Provides realistic interview context data
+- Validates that valid tokens are returned
+- Measures response time and success rate

+This test is particularly important because:
+1. Token generation must be fast to ensure smooth user experience
+2. The endpoint must handle high load during peak usage periods
+3. Each user requires a unique token, creating database and compute load

 ## Visualizing Results